camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 The backup of Elasticsearch has been created and restored to the recreated region.

-The Camunda web applications remain unreachable by end-users as you proceed to restore functionality.
+The Camunda components remain unreachable by end-users as you proceed to restore functionality.

 #### Desired state